 - Kingdom Hearts uses this symbol as a motif, stylising both the Heartless and Nobody emblems after it.
 Also, it features on Sora's Valour Form, one of his Super Modes.

-- The Third Street Saints use it as their symbol.
+- The Third Street Saints of Saints Row use it as their symbol.

 - In the My Little Pony: Friendship Is Magic episode "The Cutie Pox", Apple Bloom develops a cutie mark shaped like this, causing her to speak French.

-- Later on, in "Sweet And Elite", there's a pony with three fleurs-de-lis as her cutie mark.
+- Later, in "Sweet and Elite", there's an elegant socialite pony with three fleurs-de-lis as her cutie mark.
 Her name is appropriately Fleur Dis Lee.

 - Many French cities' coats of arms feature gold fleurs-de-lys on blue in the chief, symbolizing their status as a "bonne ville" (good town), which dates back to the ancien régime.